Mercerenies/gdlisp/doc/readthedocs/reference/quoting.rst

 Nested Quasiquotes
 ^^^^^^^^^^^^^^^^^^

+..
+Warning:: Nested quasiquotes are an experimental feature, whose
+             behavior may change in a future version of GDLisp.
+Use with caution.

 Quasiquotes can be nested.
 If a ``quasiquote`` appears inside of another ``quasiquote``, then it effectively cancels off with one ``unquote`` or ``unquote-spliced`` on the inner list.
 That is,